Fresh American Lamb

 is divided into thirds and shared with family, friends, and the

 poor.
-It is also customary for Muslims to sacrifice lambs to celebrate
+Lamb is also widely consumed during Ramadan (month of fasting) and Eid al-Fitr (the Festival of fast breaking).
+It is also common for Muslims to sacrifice lambs to celebrate

 the birth of a child (two lambs for a boy child; one for a girl).